Does code need to be perfect?

 - Is it easy to debug?
 Is it easy and safe to change?

 The last one is probably the hardest one and the least likely.
-In those cases a developer can isolate parts of the code and make them abstract, then write a test to make sure it works like expected.
-If any changes are needed from then on, the tests allow to rewrite that specific part only, making it easier to debug and change code.
+In those cases, a developer can isolate parts of the code and make them abstract, then write a test to make sure it works like expected.
+If any changes are needed from then on, the tests allow rewriting that specific part only, making it easier to debug and change code.

 When starting from scratch, extra care is needed.
-Of course any new project (or refactor of an existing part of a product) should be written properly: clean and readable code that follows some coding standard.
+Of course, any new project (or refactor of an existing part of a product) should be written properly: clean and readable code that follows some coding standard.
 The danger here is premature optimisation.
-Think about the current goal, not things like caching or overly complex database structures, avoid expensive technology or caring too much about performance.
+Think about the current goal, not things like caching or overly complex database structures, avoiding expensive technology or caring too much about performance.
 The less complex the code, the easier it is for new developers to get started.
-This is important in early stage startups, but also when working for clients; someone might need to take over the code one day.
+This is important in early-stage startups, but also when working for clients; someone might need to take over the code one day.

 Bringing this to practice